Director of Literature Program

 - The Harlem and Irish Renaissances

 Disability and Life Writing in Post-Independence Ireland.
 London: Palgrave MacMillan.
-Forthcoming, May 2019.
+Forthcoming, October 2019 (Literary Disability Series).

 Anglo-Irish Autobiography: Class, Gender, and the Forms of Narrative.
 Syracuse: Syracuse University Press, 2004.
-(Winner of the 2005 Robert Rhodes Prize for Best Book in Irish Literature.)
+(Awarded the 2005 Robert Rhodes Prize for Best Book in Irish Literature.)

 George Moore and the Autogenous Self: The Autobiography and Fiction.
 Syracuse: Syracuse University Press, 1994.
-(Winner of the 1995 American Conference for Irish Studies Prize for Best Book of Literary and Cultural Criticism.)
+(Awarded of the 1995 American Conference for Irish Studies Prize for Best Book of Literary and Cultural Criticism.)

 Essays (Since 2005):

 "George Moore: Gender, Place and Narrative."
 Forthcoming in The Oxford Book of Modern Irish Fiction.
 Ed.
 Liam Harte.
-Oxford: Oxford University Press, 2019.
+Oxford: Oxford University Press.
+Forthcoming 2020.

 "Protestant Autobiography in the 18th and 19th Centuries."
 The Cambridge History of Irish Autobiography.
 Ed.
 Liam Harte.
 Cambridge: Cambridge University Press, 2018: 54-68.